Sunday, September 03, 2006

 Quiche Lorraine Recipe

-This rich quiche has a homemade shortcrust pastry shell and an egg filling containing bacon, onion and cheese.
+This rich quiche has a homemade shortcrust pastry case and an egg filling containing bacon, onion and cheese.

 Serves about 8.